We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Lice that are found on the body are different from lice found on the head or on the pubic area.
 Body lice are only found on humans on the body.

 Infestations are generally spread by close contact with other people and are typically found in areas of poor hygiene and crowding.
 Other animals or pets, like dogs and cats, don’t play a role in spreading human lice.
 Humans are the body louse’s only host and lice will die within five to seven days if they fall off of a person.

 Good hygiene and regularly washing clothing and bed linens are generally enough to treat and prevent infestations of body lice.

 The body louse is larger than other types of lice.
 They lay their eggs and leave waste on skin and in clothing.
 Lice can crawl, but they can’t fly, hop, or jump.

-Infestations occur worldwide and are spread via close person-to-person contact or through used bed linens, towels, and clothing.
-In general, infestations of body lice are limited to people who live in unhygienic or crowded conditions and who don’t have access to clean clothing.
+Infestations occur worldwide and are spread via close person-to-person contact or through commonly shared bed linens, towels, and clothing.
+In general, infestations of body lice are limited to people who live in unhygienic or crowded living conditions and who don’t have access to clean clothing.

 Common symptoms of a body lice infestation include: